Selva-Subramanian/Selva-Subramanian/README.md

-# Hi there, I'm Selva Subramanian 👋
+# Hi there 👋 I'm Selva Subramanian

 🔭 I'm a data science trainee looking for entry-level opportunities, skilled in machine learning, SQL and Power BI.
 I also have a brief conceptual knowledge on deep learning and machine learning engineering.